 a.
 Informs the Commission of the operational readiness of the plant and implementation status of the operational programs to support loading of fuel.

 b.
-Concurs with the decision of the Regional Administrator, Region II, to allow a plant to transition .
+Concurs with the decision of the Regional Administrator, Region II, to allow a plant to transition from construction to operations oversight.

 05.02 Regional Administrator, Region II